Types of Coping Mechanisms and How to Be Emotionally Resilient

 Example: You receive a rejection letter for something you applied for.
 You come to your family or friends for advice or to remind you that better opportunities are coming your way.
 You may also consider getting life coaching to clarify your goals and for tips on moving past setbacks and limitations.

-Dysfunctional Coping Mechanisms
+Common Dysfunctional (Maladaptive) Coping Mechanisms

 Dysfunctional coping mechanisms include destructive thoughts and behaviours that may offer temporary relief but are harmful to health and well-being in the long run.
 These are also referred to as ineffective or maladaptive coping strategies.